Zeta Functions and the (Linear) Logic of Markov Processes: Graphings and dynamical systems

-Measured dynamical systems are a well-studied field of mathematics and applies to a range of physical and biological problems.
-The measured space $\measure{X}$ represent the set of states of the system under consideration, while the map $f$ describes the dynamics, i.e. the time-evolution of the system, based on the assumption that those do not vary with time (e.g. they are consequences of physical laws which are supposed not to change over time).
-It is then the iterated maps $f^{i}$ that are of interest as they describe how the system will evolve.
+The measured space $\measure{X}=(X,\mathcal{B},\mu)$ represents the set of states of the system under consideration, while the map $f$ describes the dynamics, i.e. the time-evolution of the system, based on the assumption that those do not vary with time (e.g. they are consequences of physical laws which are supposed not to change over time).
+It is then the iterated maps $f^{i}$ (and \emph{orbits} $\{ (f^i(x))_{i} \mid x\in\Space{X} \}$) that are of interest as they describe how the system will evolve.

-It is important to realise that dynamical systems represent deterministic systems, such as those described by classical mechanics.
-If one wants to describe non-deterministic behaviour, one might have to consider several partial maps.
-It turns out that the resulting object coincides with the notion of \emph{graphing} without weights.
-One may be interested in describing probabilistic behaviour, which can be done by considering several partial maps assigned with probabilities; the resulting object is then a graphing with weights in $[0,1]$.
-While we will consider the latter case in the next section, we now focus on the deterministic case.
+Dynamical systems represent deterministic systems, such as those described by classical mechanics.
+If one wants to describe non-deterministic behaviour, one is led to consider several partial maps.
+The resulting object coincides with the notion of \emph{graphing} without weights.
+Describing probabilistic behaviour can be done by considering several partial maps assigned with probabilities; the resulting object is then a graphing with weights in $[0,1]$.
+While we will consider the latter case in the next section (where we will show that they correspond to a subclass of subprobabilistic kernels), we now focus on the deterministic case.